Rap-rock has made a comeback. And this time, it doesn't suck

 MGK‘s 2019 album ‘Hotel Diablo’ proved he’s jumping from strength to strength; the crossover record combined his traditional rap flows with the darker side of emo music.
 But his next project ‘Tickets To My Downfall’, due for release this year, will unleash the real rocker inside of him.
 He’s announced that it’ll be a “pop-punk album” and will see the versatile Ohio native team up with Blink-182’s Travis Barker.
 The album will be one of the most anticipated nu-metal (sorry, glock rock) projects this year, and should go a long way to reviving the genre.

-They say: “All the hip-hop melodies are so pop-punk right now – it’s awesome”
+He says: “All the hip-hop melodies are so pop-punk right now – it’s awesome.”

 Why he doesn’t suck: If the irresistible headbanger of a track, ‘Bloody Valentine’ – released in March – is anything to go by, Machine Gun Kelly’s take on rock will be an ideal outlet for this bad boy turned sad boi.